HSF/hsf.github.io/organization/_posts/2023/2023-06-22-coordination.md

 ### Google Summer of Code, 2023

-- Representative for the mentors submit to be decided.
+- Representative for the mentors summit to be decided.

 ## Working Group Updates